Bachelor of Music (Sonic Arts) Mid-Year Entry

 > University of Southampton (UK)

-The Sonic Arts major in the Bachelor of Music provides the knowledge and skills needed for careers in this diverse and ever-growing field.
+This degree provides the knowledge and skills needed for careers in this diverse and ever-growing field.
 Sonic Arts incorporates all of the applications of contemporary technology to sound and music.
-Students are given an in-depth understanding of the principles underlying the use of technology, from both theoretical and practical perspectives.
+Students are given an indepth understanding of the principles underlying the use of technology, from both theoretical and practical perspectives.
 After completing a foundation course in music technology, students are offered a wide variety of courses dealing with computer music composition, interactivity, sound design, computer game audio, film sound, instrument building, software design, and sound engineering.
 Group performance projects and individual research projects are an integral part of the program.

 Academic Program Rules